StackVista/stackstate-docs/use/stackstate-ui/views/visualization_settings.md

 ## Relations settings

 Another option in the view visualization settings is to show indirect relations.
 So, what are indirect relations?
-Well, if we take a landscape with three components that are all dependent on each other.
-If we then created a view in which only the first and last components  are included, we would see both components, but we would not see a relation between them.
-In this case, we would probably want to know that there is an indirect path between the two components and that's where this functionality comes in.
+Well, in a landscape with three components that are all dependent on each other.
+If a view was created that only included the first and last components, both components would be visible in the view, but no relation between them would be shown.
+In this case, it could be helpful to know that there is an indirect path between the two components and that's where this functionality comes in.

 When **Show all indirect relations** is enabled in the view visualizations settings, StackState will draw a dotted line between the two components.
 This shows that there is a path between the components that passes through other components that aren't included in the view.

 * A solid line between two components indicates that there is a direct relation between them.
 * A dotted line between two components indicates that there is a path between them, but the full path isn't visible in the current view.

-By default, indirect relations are not shown in a view.
+By default, indirect relations aren't shown in a view.
 When show all indirect relations is enabled, there will always be a dotted line marking all indirect connections between components.
 On a large topology, that could work out to be a heavy operation and this might slow down the topology visualization.

 ➡️ [Learn more about indirect relations](/use/concepts/relations.md#relation-types)